mlouellette/Sublight_Engines_Landing_Page/README.md

 - The download catalog has as a temporary alert : "COMING SOON!"
 - You can enter the proper credentials but for now the submit buttom as also a temporary alert : "Form submission is not yet implemented!"

+## Mobile Version

+- This website has been updated for mobile using the dev tools <strong>IPHONE 12</strong> template.

 ## Links

 Website is deployed on the following link :